Archive for the ‘Uncategorized’ Category

 When we’re working on being creative, there’s an assumption that we must try to come up with something that’s different, something that’s “outside the box”.
 Not necessarily, says Patricia Madson, and she quotes Marcel Proust: “The real voyage of discovery lies not in seeking new landscapes but in having new eyes.”
 In other words, she suggests that we look more carefully inside the box.

 When I was an information technology consultant, clients would often expect a shiny new high-tech answer to their problems.
-Instead I usually came up with mundane but creative solutions that took best advantage of available resources.
+Instead, I usually came up with mundane but creative solutions that took the best advantage of available resources.
 My clients were momentarily disappointed—until they heard how inexpensive my proposals would be.
 (Luckily for them, I just charged for my time rather than the amount of money I saved.)

 Think about Magritte’s pipe that isn’t: